secRet-re/website/secRet/docs/frida.md

         -   tls (ELF)
     -   `section`: if present, is an object containing:
-        -   `id`: string containing section index, segment name (if applicable) and section name – same format as [r2][]'s section IDs
+        -   `id`: string containing section index, segment name (if applicable) and section name ï¿½ same format as [r2][]'s section IDs
         -   `protection`: protection like in `Process.enumerateRanges()`
     -   `name`: symbol name as a string